Data Protection

 A privacy policy should be accessible for your users/customers and kept in plain and readable language.

-Most countries have privacy laws requiring that websites collecting personal data have a proper privacy policy in place.
+Most countries have data privacy and cybersecurity laws requiring that websites collecting personal data have a proper privacy policy in place.

 Failure to comply can result in heavy fines.
 Are you based in the EU or providing services to EU citizens, you must have a GDPR compliant privacy policy on your domain.